-The Esker DeliveryWare solution is installed by our large corporate customers behind major enterprise applications (ERP) and captures inbound and outbound documents on the basis of recognition and routing rules.
+The Esker DeliveryWare solution is installed by large companies interfacing with major enterprise applications (ERP) and captures inbound and outbound documents on the basis of recognition and routing rules.
 Esker DeliveryWare is sold in a traditional manner.
 The package includes a software license installed by the user customer and sold in conjunction with the service, training, a contract for product maintenance and upgrades and in some cases hardware (fax boards).